The Mighty Boosh: Books

 On 18 September 2008, Canongate Books published The Mighty Book of Boosh, designed and compiled by Dave Brown and written by Noel Fielding, Julian Barratt, Rich Fulcher, Dave Brown, Richard Ayoade and Michael Fielding.
 The book includes original stories, crimps, concept art, behind-the-scenes photography, comics, and various other things, featuring old and new Mighty Boosh characters.
 On 1 October 2009, a paperback version was released under the name The Pocket Book of Boosh.

 Awards

 Particularly popular among followers of the indie and electro music genres catered to by NME magazine, The Mighty Boosh has been recipient of the Shockwaves NME Awards Best TV Show for three consecutive years, even though there were no new episodes broadcast for the latter two of the three years.

+Controversy

+In 2020, Netflix took The Mighty Boosh TV show, together with The League of Gentlemen, down from their program roster because of concerns about blackface in some episodes.
+As of 2025, all episodes of the TV show remain available via other streaming services including the BBC iPlayer and Apple TV+.